 Can Non-Residents Import a Vehicle To Canada?

 To import a vehicle into Canada, you may have to comply with CMVSS or Canadian Motor Vehicle Safety Standards.
 These include vehicles on the road, off-road, snowmobiles, motorcycles, and all-terrain categories that are regulated.
 If your vehicle is more than 15 years old they may get an exemption or if it is a bus with a manufacturing date prior to 1971.
 However, you may import these exempted vehicles to Canada only after meeting border entry regulations as per CBSA.

 Can You Import A Modified Vehicle Into Canada?

-If your vehicle has certain designing or branding that deems it non-regulated then CBSA officials may deny entry to Canada for such a vehicle.
+If your vehicle has a certain design or branding that deems it non-regulated then CBSA officials may deny entry to Canada for such a vehicle.
 For example, if you do not have a recall clearance letter from the manufacturer for a previously salvaged vehicle then that could be a problem.
 You may not import a vehicle into Canada without a letter proving recall clearance.
-If you try to falsify documents then it is a criminal offense to import a vehicle that is non-compliant with Motor Vehicle Safety Act.
+If you try to falsify documents then it is a criminal offense to import a vehicle that is non-compliant with the Motor Vehicle Safety Act.

-When you buy a modified vehicle and plan to import to Canada then you have to be extra cautious with its paperwork.
+When you buy a modified vehicle and plan to import it to Canada then you have to be extra cautious with its paperwork.
 You must obtain a letter from the manufacturer or dealer to prove that the vehicle complies with Canadian safety standards.
 If you do not have this letter you may not import that modified vehicle into Canada.
 After modification, the original factory certification is no longer valid.
-Even if a vehicle registered in Canada got modifications across the border in U.S. then it may not get permission for import back into Canada without certification that it complies with safety standards.
+Even if a vehicle registered in Canada got modifications across the border in the U.S. then it may not get permission for import back into Canada without certification that it complies with safety standards.